 Sue: Sorry, I’m picking holes, aren’t I?

 Me: Don’t worry about it.
-We’re simply mirroring what’s happening on-screen – our heroes standing around bickering with each other to cover up the fact that ABSOLUTELY NOTHING IS HAPPENING!
+We’re simply mirroring what’s happening on-screen – our heroes are standing around bickering with each other to cover up the fact that ABSOLUTELY NOTHING IS HAPPENING!

 Sue: What’s the deal with the eyebrows?